Toward Personalized LLM-Powered Agents: Foundations, Evaluation, and Future Directions: Introduction

-Despite growing interest, reviews on personalized LLM-powered agents remain fragmented.
-Existing studies often concentrate on individual capabilities such as user modeling and memory construction \citep{wu2025human,zhang2025survey}, planning and reasoning strategies \citep{wei2025plangenllms}, or adaptive interaction mechanisms \citep{li2025review,gao2025survey}.
-A unified framework that connects personalization objectives across the full agent lifecycle remains limited.
-As a result, the interactions among different personalization mechanisms, their system-level trade-offs, and their implications for evaluation and deployment are not yet well understood.
+Despite the growing interest, reviews on PLAs remain fragmented.
+Prior surveys often focus on isolated capabilities of general LLM-powered agents or isolated components of personalization, such as user modeling and memory construction \citep{wu2025human,zhang2025survey}, planning and reasoning strategies \citep{wei2025plangenllms}, or adaptive interaction mechanisms \citep{li2025review,gao2025survey}.
+Such capability-specific perspectives have provided valuable insights, but a unified view of how personalization objectives propagate across the full agent lifecycle is still lacking.
+In particular, the interactions among different personalization mechanisms and their implications for evaluation and deployment remain insufficiently understood.

-This survey presents a capability-oriented and system-level perspective on personalized LLM-powered agents.
-Personalization is examined as a distributed property instantiated across four interdependent components: profile modeling, memory management, planning, and action execution.
+To address this gap, this survey presents a capability-oriented and system-level perspective on PLAs.
+We examine personalization as a distributed property instantiated across four interdependent components: profile modeling, memory, planning, and action execution.
 This decomposition enables a systematic analysis of how user-specific signals are represented, propagated, and operationalized throughout the agent lifecycle, from intent understanding to real-world outcomes.
-As illustrated in Figure~\ref{fig:main}, when an individual user submits a request, a personalized agent coordinates four interdependent capabilities to generate a tailored response.
-Profile representations and role definitions shape internal preference modeling, memory schemes organize and retrieve relevant contextual information, planning determines personalized decision strategies, and action execution grounds these decisions in the environment.
-The resulting interaction outcomes provide feedback that refines internal user representations, forming a closed loop that enables iterative and sustained personalization over time.
+As illustrated in Figure~\ref{fig:main}, when an individual user submits a request, a PLA coordinates these four capabilities to produce a tailored response.
+Profile representations and role definitions shape the agent's internal model of the user, the memory module organizes and retrieves relevant contextual information, planning determines personalized decision strategies, and action execution grounds these decisions in the external environment.
+The resulting outcomes, together with subsequent user feedback, in turn refine the agent's internal representation of user preferences, forming a closed loop that enables iterative and sustained personalization over time.

 Building on this taxonomy, we review representative methods, benchmarks, and evaluation protocols, summarize major application domains, and identify open challenges and future research directions.
 The survey aims to clarify the design space of personalized agents, connect benchmark-driven research with real-world deployment requirements, and provide a structured foundation for developing trustworthy, effective, and scalable personalized agent systems.